maelsabbagh/Design-patterns/ObserverDesignPattern/Readme.md

-notify in IObservable will call update in IObserver and the concrete class of Iobserver has instance of the concrete class if IObservable so it can read the updates
+notify in IObservable will call update in IObserver and the concrete class of Iobserver has instance of the concrete class of IObservable so it can read the updates